xjc90s/junit5/CONTRIBUTING.md

 ## Building the Project

-Please refer to [the readme](README.md#building-from-source) for the most common build commands.
+Please refer to [the readme](README.md#building-from-source) and [the documentation readme](documentation/README.md) for the most common build commands.

 ### Build Cache